IntentArchitect/Docs/articles/release-notes/intent-architect-v4.3.md

 ##### Static Mappable Child Elements

-This feature give the ability to configure "static" mappable elements that will appear as children of actual elements.
+This feature gives the ability to configure "static" mappable elements that will appear as children of actual elements.
 In other words, these mappable elements don't exist outside of the Advanced Mapping dialog, but play a crucial role in capturing all of the different bindings that are required by various UI components.

 ![Advanced Mapping Static Elements](images/4.3/advanced-mapping-static-elements.png) _The screenshot above illustrates this with several examples such as the `On Click` mappable elements on the `Save` and `Cancel` buttons._